 - Practical driving exam – 40-50 minutes with instructor and examiner present.

-Prior to taking the driving exam, you’ll need to take at least 32 hours of lessons at a driving school and have passed the theoretical part of the test.
+Prior to taking the driving exam, you’ll need to take at least 32 hours of lessons at a driving school.
+You must have passed the theoretical part of the test.
 Before you enrol with a driving school, make sure it is a government-licensed driving centre.
 Choose from a list of certified driving schools across Portugal.

 Once you have completed your course with a driving school, you can apply for a registration form for a driving license and the practical driving exam.